Shinto in Taiwan: Shinto shrines

 The first Shinto shrine to be established in Taiwan was the Kaizan Shrine in Tainan Prefecture in 1897 but the most notable was the Taiwan Shrine in Taihoku Prefecture (now Taipei) which was built in 1901 to honor Prince Kitashirakawa Yoshihisa who died from illness whilst on a mission in Tainan to subjugate the Taiwanese rebellion.
 In 1923, Crown Prince Hirohito (later Shōwa Emperor) visited Taiwan on a tour to celebrate his inauguration as regent.
 In total, 204 Shinto shrines were built throughout Taiwan, but only 66 were officially sanctioned by the state.
 After World War II, many of the Shinto shrines were torn down by the Kuomintang from mainland China, while others were replaced by martyr's shrines.

+Current

 In modern times, two Shinto shrines were rebuilt: Gaoshi Shrine and Luye Shrine.
 Only Gaoshi Shrine is still active, while Luye Shrine is not used to venerate any kami.
 Today, some Shinto-based Japanese new religions have a presence in Taiwan.